pabloibiza/WiCC/README.md

 functionalities to, for example, speed-up the network cracking process.
 <br/><br/>

+# What is monitor mode?

+Monitor mode, or RFMON (Radio Frequency MONitor) mode, allows a computer with a wireless network interface controller (WNIC) to monitor all traffic received on a wireless channel.
+Unlike promiscuous mode, which is also used for packet sniffing, monitor mode allows packets to be captured without having to associate with an access point or ad hoc network first.
+Monitor mode only applies to wireless networks, while promiscuous mode can be used on both wired and wireless networks.
+Monitor mode is one of the eight modes that 802.11 wireless cards can operate in: Master (acting as an access point), Managed (client, also known as station), Ad hoc, Repeater, Mesh, Wi-Fi Direct, TDLS and Monitor mode.

+Usually the wireless adapter is unable to transmit in monitor mode and is restricted to a single wireless channel, though this is dependent on the wireless adapter's driver, its firmware, and features of its chipset.
+Also, in monitor mode the adapter does not check to see if the cyclic redundancy check (CRC) values are correct for packets captured, so some captured packets may be corrupted.

 # Usage

 The tool is a framework utility, but you need to run it from the command line.
 To do so, you need to run with root privileges and